navibyte/geospatial/dart/geobase/README.md

 `multiPoint`         | The type for the `MULTIPOINT` geometry.
 `multiLineString`    | The type for the `MULTILINESTRING` geometry.
 `multiPolygon`       | The type for the `MULTIPOLYGON` geometry.

-The *geobase* package does not however provide data structure classes for these geometry types, but types are used by geospatial data writers.
-Please see the [geocore](https://pub.dev/packages/geocore) package also for geometry data structures.

 ## Other features